 However you are restructuring your catering offering, your software will need to be flexible enough to adapt.
 Let's look at how technology will help schools restructure their catering offering and safeguard pupils.

 Although schools across the UK utilise some form of cashless catering technology, some schools still rely on outdated forms of payments such as physical money, which requires a physical transaction in the action of passing money and change between catering staff and pupils.
 Removing cash and school-associated risks will undoubtedly encourage reliance on online payment software.

 Some schools opt for a pre-order app to assist their Grab & Go service and remove cash transactions, whilst others opt for contactless cards.
 Suppose you can't make the switch before your pupils return.
 In that case, we recommend sanitising the hardware between each transaction and setting up sanitation stations beside areas that still require contact, such as the canteen point of sale.

 Pre-ordering and collection points

-Just as the classroom layout is changing, school catering teams will need to alter their service to deliver speed, whilst ensuring social distancing.
+Just as the classroom layout changes, school catering teams must alter their service to deliver speed while ensuring social distancing.

 Schools across the UK are implementing pre-ordering software to remove the need for contact.
-The use of a pre-ordering mobile app offers secondary schools the same speed of service that they are used to, whilst allowing schools to control the flow of traffic within the dining hall.
-It means that pupils can order their lunch straight from their mobile phone (no contact) and then pick it up from a designated collection point to ensure social distancing.
+The use of a pre-ordering mobile app offers secondary schools the same speed of service that they are used to whilst allowing schools to control the flow of traffic within the dining hall.
+It means pupils can order their lunch straight from their mobile phone (no contact) and then pick it up from a designated collection point to ensure social distancing.
 The software is flexible enough to work with a delivery operation if your school decides to go down this route.